gorgitko/molminer/README.md

   - Ubuntu (or any OS with `apt` packaging): `$ sudo apt-get install libmagic1 libmagic-dev`
 - [OpenJDK](http://openjdk.java.net/).
 Java runtime environment.
 [Installation](http://openjdk.java.net/install/).

-Paths to data files can be also specified in both MolMiner CLI and library, but defining them in environment variables is the easiest way.
+Paths to data files can be also specified in both MolMiner CLI and library, but defining them in the environmental variables is the easiest way.
 ### Python dependencies
 Dependencies listed in `setup.py` will be installed automatically when you run `$ python setup.py install`.
 Unfortunately, there is a complicated dependency [RDKit](http://www.rdkit.org/).
 It's best to install it as a [conda package](https://anaconda.org/rdkit/rdkit).